awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/chapter-devenv.md

-# Configuring your development environment for use with AWS Elastic Beanstalk<a name="chapter-devenv"></a>
+# Configuring Your Development Machine for Use with AWS Elastic Beanstalk<a name="chapter-devenv"></a>

 **Topics**
 + [Creating a Project Folder](#devenv-project-folder)